First time buyerMortgages

 Purchasing your very first home and moving from one property to another could be considered one of the most stressful life events for any individual.
-Difficulties have increased in recent times, where lenders have tightened their lending criteria and the mortgage market is now more complex than before.
-Buying a home is one of the largest investments most people will make throughout their lifetime and it is therefore crucial to understand the entire process, from the first initial property viewing to the day you open the door with your own key.
+Buying a home is one of the largest investments you will make and it is therefore crucial to understand the entire process, from the first initial property viewing to the day you open the door with your own key.

-If this is something you are considering, please find below our top tips for first time buyers which could be highly beneficial for you to know.
+Please find our top tips for first time buyers which could be highly beneficial:

 First time buyer mortgages all you need to know

 1.Work out the costs of your new home

 During the process of working out how much you can afford to spend on your new home, it is important to ensure you remain realistic.
 Carrying out a full budget calculation will allow you to see exactly where your money is being spent and how much disposable income you have.
 We advise you speak to one of our mortgage advisers to go through a budget planner, and get an idea of the costs.
 They will also be able to give you an indication of not only how much you can borrow but also how much you can realistically afford based on your budget planner.
 Also don’t forget to take into consideration any associated costs with purchasing a property, such as conveyancing, stamp duty and even purchasing furniture and decorations for your new home.

 When buying a property and you think you have found something perfect for you, sometimes you may overlook certain details of the property.
 We advise that you take an experienced homeowner along with you such as a family member to be your second pair of eyes.
 Always do a minimum of two viewings; perhaps one in the morning and one in the evening to give you a good idea of the home and the area in which it is situated.